GRIFORTIS/Schiavinato_Sharing/README.md

 - `CONTRIBUTING.md` – guidelines for suggesting changes, reference implementations, and reviews.
 - `SECURITY.md` – how to report vulnerabilities or subtle failure modes responsibly.
 - `LICENSE` and `LICENSE-WHITEPAPER.md` – licensing terms for code and the whitepaper, respectively.
+- `tools/html/` – planned self-contained HTML/JavaScript reference tool for sharding and recovery.
+- `tools/python/` – planned Python reference library implementing the Schiavinato Sharing scheme.

-Additional resources (reference implementations, examples, or tooling) may be added to this repository in the future.
+Additional resources (including the HTML tool, Python library, and further examples) will be added to this repository over time.

 ---